Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 It’s best to set aside time each week to handle your emails.
 This helps keep your inbox organized before it becomes overwhelming.

-Consider delegating some of your inbox management tasks to a managed virtual assistant.
+Think about assigning some of your inbox management duties to a virtual assistant that is managed for you.

 2. How do I manage so many emails?

-Many people feel overwhelmed by the task of managing their entire inbox.
-Here are five simple tricks to handle your emails more effectively:
+Many people feel overwhelmed by managing their entire inbox.
+Here are five simple tricks to handle your emails more efficiently:

 • Block out time each day to check and respond to emails